Arrow FFI Usage in Comet#

 Architecture#

-When native code needs data from the JVM, it uses ScanExec which calls into CometBatchIterator:
+When native code needs data from the JVM, it uses ScanExec, which is backed by an Arrow C Stream that the JVM exports once per partition:

 ┌─────────────────┐